Manage volume storage

 and copy the Machine ID of the Machine to clone.Clone the Machine:

-fly m clone <machine id>
+fly machine clone <machine id>

 List volumes to check the result: